 “Gratitude blesses you.
 It opens you so that more can come in.
 It literally expands the vibrational space around you.
 When you’re living in that expansive space, more of everything will flow into your life.”

 Keep a Gratitude Journal

 Keeping a gratitude journal is an easy way to increase wellbeing.
 Each night before bed spend five minutes reviewing your day.
 Why journal at night?
 When you sleep your mind processes what happened to you during the day.
 As a result, you’ll train your subconscious to resonate with good vibrations and view the world in a more positive way.

 Here are some suggestions about what you can write about:

 - All the people and things—big and small—you are grateful for and why.

-- Unpleasant things that have left your life such as an illness, the neighbors with the barking dog who moved away or the co-worker you disliked.
+- Unpleasant things that have departed such as an illness, the neighbors with the barking dog who moved away or the co-worker you disliked.

-- Challenges and troubles you are facing that are teaching you valuable lessons.
+- Challenges that are teaching you valuable lessons.